kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: HPAConfigurableTolerance
-  - Components depending on the feature gate: `kube-controller-manager`
+  - Components depending on the feature gate: `kube-controller-manager` and `kube-apiserver`.

 ###### Does enabling the feature change any default behavior?